-If you live in a home that is at least 50 years old and is located in one of our Participating Communities you can take advantage of the following services for FREE:
+If you live in a home that is at least 50 years old and is located in one of our participating communities, the following services are free for you to use:

 Homeowners in non-participating communities, commercial building owners, churches, organizations, and municipalities seeking impartial advice on their older or historic property can obtain technical assistance by the payment of a modest fee.

 Homes need to be 50 years or older to qualify for the Heritage Home Program – but do you know the age of your home?